MERV 8 vs Merv 11 vs Merv 13: Which is Best?

 Definitions and Characteristics

-According to the EPA, a MERV 8 filter can capture up to 70% of microns measuring 3.0 – 10.0 microns and 20% measuring 1.0 – 3.0.
-This is usually sufficient for a standard home with no concerns about asthma or allergies.
+According to the EPA, a MERV 8 filter captures up to 70% of particles measuring 3.0–10 microns and around 20% of particles between 1.0–3.0 microns.
+This filtration level is suitable for standard homes without major indoor air quality concerns.

 Advantages